Bristol: Geography

 Bristol lies within a limestone area running from the Mendip Hills in the south to the Cotswolds in the northeast.
 The rivers Avon and Frome cut through the limestone to the underlying clay, creating Bristol's characteristically hilly landscape.
 The Avon flows from Bath in the east, through flood plains and areas which were marshes before the city's growth.
 To the west the Avon cuts through the limestone to form the Avon Gorge, formed largely by glacial meltwater after the last ice age.

 The gorge, which helped protect Bristol Harbour, has been quarried for stone to build the city, and its surrounding land has been protected from development as The Downs and Leigh Woods.
 The Avon estuary and the gorge form the county boundary with North Somerset, and the river flows into the Severn Estuary at Avonmouth.
 A smaller gorge, cut by the Hazel Brook which flows into the River Trym, crosses the Blaise Castle estate in northern Bristol.

-Bristol is sometimes described, by its inhabitants, as being built on seven hills.
-From 18th century guidebooks, these 7 hills were known as simply Bristol (the Old Town), Castle Hill, College Green, Kingsdown, St Michaels Hill, Brandon Hill and Redcliffe Hill.
+Bristol is sometimes described, by its inhabitants, as being built on seven hills, like Rome.
+From 18th-century guidebooks, these 7 hills were known as simply Bristol (the Old Town), Castle Hill, College Green, Kingsdown, St Michaels Hill, Brandon Hill and Redcliffe Hill.
 Other local hills include Red Lion Hill, Barton Hill, Lawrence Hill, Black Boy Hill, Constitution Hill, Staple Hill, Windmill Hill, Malborough Hill, Nine Tree Hill, Talbot, Brook Hill and Granby Hill.

 Bristol is 106 mi west of London, 77 mi south-southwest of Birmingham and 26 mi east of the Welsh capital Cardiff.
 Areas adjoining the city fall within a loosely defined area known as Greater Bristol.
-Bath is located 11 mi south east of the city centre, Weston-super-Mare is 18 mi to the south west, and the Welsh city of Newport is 19 mi to the north west.
+Bath is located 11 mi south east of the city centre, Weston-super-Mare is 18 mi to the south west and the Welsh city of Newport is 19 mi to the north west.